Manjiro-5/xOffice/README.md

-# Apache OpenOffice<sup>®</sup>
+# xOffice

-The Apache OpenOffice project (AOO) provides a full featured office productivity suite based on open standards.
+The xOffice project provides a full featured office productivity suite based on open standards.
 It is the continuation of the OpenOffice.org project.

-For detailed information about Apache OpenOffice please visit the [Project Website](https://openoffice.apache.org/).

-Apache OpenOffice is a very large project with many components and mainly implemented in C++ but also in Java, Perl, Python and other languages.
+xOffice is a very large project with many components and mainly implemented in C++ but also in Java, Perl, Python and other languages.

 Currently supported platforms include: